Teaching the 26th Amendment

 See our earlier post: 50th anniversary of 26th Amendment post

 Here are some resources and ideas to help teachers and students explore what the 26th Amendment is and its importance:

 WATCH this Close Up Conversations webinar in which two people who helped push for the passage of the amendment and one voting rights attorney discuss the significance of the amendment today.
 After watching the webinar, lead a discussion with students about such questions as:

 - What is the significance of the 26th Amendment today?

 - What strategies and tactics did activists and political leaders use to build support for the passage of the amendment?

 - The speakers are all concerned about challenges to voting rights today.
 Do you share those concerns?
 Why or why not?

 TEACH our Youth Voting lesson plan.
 Students will deliberate about the question, “Should the voting age be lowered to 16?”

-In addition to teaching the 26th Amendment, if you are looking for lessons and activities to celebrate Constitution Day with your students, we have a two lesson plans: 1) Examining the Preamble to teach the Preamble to the Constitution, and 2) Understanding the Constitution as Aspirational that explores the use of constitutional values by activists and political leaders throughout history.
+In addition to teaching the 26th Amendment, if you are looking for lessons and activities to celebrate Constitution Day with your students, we have two lesson plans: 1) Examining the Preamble to teach the Preamble to the Constitution, and 2) Understanding the Constitution as Aspirational that explores the use of constitutional values by activists and political leaders throughout history.

 Featured Image Credit: Smithsonian National Museum of American History